Cheongdam-dong Alice: Episode summary

 When meeting up with Cha ll-nam again, Seo Yoon-jo advises him to stop the planned marriage.
 Now at the party, after battling with his own will, he finally gains the courage and goes into the party.
 He is ready to indirectly confess to Han Se-kyung in his opening speech.
 But what he does not know is that Han Se-kyung has left the party because of her shock of the news.

 Han Se-kyung runs out, crying, and writes down what she must do in the future in order to marry a rich man.
 Seo Yoon-jo comes to visit Han Se-kyung late at night.
 Back to the party, Tommy Hong sees Han Se-kyung's phone that she accidentally leaves at the party and picks it up.
 He goes through her phone and finds out that she is somewhat using Cha Seung-jo.
 Han Se-kyung pretends she does not know Cha Seung-jo's real identity.
 She then writes a letter to Secretary Jin that she likes him.
 Seeing this, Cha Seung-jo starts to cry because he is so moved, but not realizing the fact that Han Se-kyung has written that letter with a purpose.
 Not knowing the truth, Cha Seung-jo finally tells Han Se-kyung who he really is.
 Han Se-kyung, already knowing that, pretends to be shocked.

 Production

 Loosely based on the chick lit novel Cheongdam-dong Audrey by Lee Hye-kyung, the series is written by Kim Ji-woon and Kim Jin-hee, who also wrote historical dramas Queen Seondeok (MBC, 2009) and Deep Rooted Tree (SBS, 2012).
-The writers wanted portray the splendor and vanity of the so-called "Beverly Hills of Seoul" realistically, saying, "We will question the terms of endearment through the youths living the life of dreams.
+The writers wanted to portray the splendor and vanity of the so-called "Beverly Hills of Seoul" realistically, saying, "We will question the terms of endearment through the youths living the life of dreams.
 We hope the viewers will ask themselves: Is wealth everything we need?
 Are we happy now?".